 Bona Vacantia Freehold Purchase – the importance of specialist solicitors

-Most property lawyers rarely come deal with clients exercising the right to buy their freehold (a process known as leasehold enfranchisement).
-Even fewer will have come across Bona Vacantia.
+Most property lawyers rarely deal with clients exercising the right to buy a share of their freehold (a process known as leasehold enfranchisement).
+Even fewer will have come across Bona Vacantia property.
 To be frank, many will not have even heard of it !

 That’s why we are the only solicitors are recommended for this kind of work by the HomeOwners Alliance – the leading organisation representing Britain’s 17 million homeowners.

 What happens if we simply can’t track down the freeholder?

-In that case, unless the freehold has already been taken over by the Crown, there is a quite different process for buying your freehold –
+In that case, unless the freehold has already been taken over by the Crown, there is a quite different process for buying your freehold with an absent freeholder–